Quercus suber

 -

-Cork Oak is a large broadleaf evergreen shade tree native to western Africa and southwestern Europe.
-It is low maintenance and drought tolerant.
-The spongy bark of mature trees is used to make corks, cork flooring and other items.
-The cork is harvested when the tree reaches 25-30 years of age and then every 9-11 years for up to 12 times within its lifetime.
+Cork Oak is a medium to large size attractive broadleaf evergreen shade tree that grows 70 to 100 feet tall and equally as wide.
+It has a short trunk, thick branches, and a rounded crown.
+Corky bark covers the trunk and major limbs of the tree.
+The spongy bark of mature trees is used to make wine bottle corks, cork flooring, and other items.
+The cork is harvested when the tree reaches 30 to 40 years of age and then every 9-11 years for up to 12 times within its lifetime.

-In the US it can be grown in the warmer winter areas and makes an attractive shade tree.
-Plant in full sun to light shade in dry to medium well-drained soils.
+In the United States, it can be grown in warmer winter areas and makes an attractive shade tree.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University